 - 1. Only recognized physical education attire may be worn to class: - A. Gym shorts (Different than those worn to school) - B. T-shirt (Different than those worn to school) - C. Athletic socks (white, women should not wear stockings) - D. Gym shoes (non-marking) - E. Sweat clothes - F. Jewelry is NOT to be worn while participating in Physical Education class.
-No exceptions. - 2.
+No exceptions. - G. Piercings must be removed or covered with a bandaid. - 2.
 Students are not to be permitted to participate in an activity unless properly dressed. - 3.
 Writing on T-shirts, gym shorts, and sweat clothes must be appropriate.